The deadline for abstracts and panel proposals is October 15, 2019 at 5 pm CET.

 Send all abstracts to firstname.lastname@example.org

-The deadline for abstracts and panel proposals is October 1, 2019 at 5 pm CET.
+The deadline for abstracts and panel proposals has been extended to October 15, 2019 at 5 pm CET.

 All abstracts will be reviewed by the conference reviewer board.
 You will receive notice whether your abstract/panel proposal has been accepted for presentation at the conference no later than 29 November 2019.